-The Federal Republic of Nigeria acceded to the Mine Ban Treaty on 27 September 2001, and the treaty entered into force on 1 March 2002.
+The Federal Republic of Nigeria acceded to the Mine Ban Treaty on 27 September 2001, and the treaty entered into force for the country on 1 March 2002.

 Nigeria has stated since 2004 that it is in the process of enacting national legislation to implement the treaty.
-In its Mine Ban Treaty Article 7 report submitted in 2012, Nigeria again stated, “Domestication of MBT [Mine Ban Treaty] is in progress,” as it had also noted in its 2009 and 2010 reports.
+In its last Article 7 report, submitted in 2012, Nigeria again stated, “Domestication of MBT [Mine Ban Treaty] is in progress,” as it had also noted in its 2009 and 2010 reports.
 Nigeria did not submit an Article 7 report in 2016 or early 2017.

-Nigeria attended the Fourteenth Meeting of States Parties in Geneva in November-December 2015, but did not make any statements.
-Nigeria did not attend the intersessional meetings in May 2016.
+Nigeria attended the Fifteenth Meeting of States Parties in Santiago in November–December 2016, but did not make any statements.
+Nigeria did not attend the intersessional meetings in June 2017.

 Nigeria has signed, but not ratified, both the Convention on Cluster Munitions and the Convention on Conventional Weapons (CCW).

 Boko Haram militants have allegedly been using landmines, improvised landmines, and other types of improvised explosive devices (IEDs) since mid-2014.
 Nigeria has not provided an Article 7 report since 2012, which would update States Parties regarding any new mine use within the country.
-Nigeria did not provide updated information at the November-December 2015 Meeting of States Parties.
-Attempts by the ICBL to obtain further information from Nigerian authorities have gone unanswered.
+Nigeria did not provide updated information at the November–December 2016 Meeting of States Parties.

-A technical expert working for the Norwegian Refugee Council provide the Monitor with photographs and technical characteristics of Boko Haram-made victim-activated improvised landmines that are triggered by a pressure plate.
+In 2016, a technical expert working for the Norwegian Refugee Council provided the Monitor with photographs and technical characteristics of Boko Haram-made victim-activated improvised landmines that are triggered by a pressure plate.
 The expert alleged the technology was transferred to Boko Haram from Al Shabaab in Somalia.